Bias Against People Experiencing Homelessness in the Emergency Room

 • Engaging in community-centered discussions about healthcare access and bias

-🌟 Our Impact
+Our Impact

 • Elevating the voices of individuals experiencing homelessness in healthcare settings

-• Gathering first-hand accounts of ER-based discrimination
+• Gathering first-hand accounts of ER-based bias

 • Contributing to future recommendations for more equitable emergency care